mohitpandey92/pyproject-template/{{ cookiecutter.repo_name }}/README.md

 ## Why do we need pyproject-template?
 In general, every project has multiple codes, notebooks, scripts and plots, which are generated while working on the project's goals.
-Having a Git repo template to follow for a Python project helps:
+Having a Git repo template to follow for a Python project helps to:
-1. standarize the file structure across the projects and users
+1. *standarize the file structure across the projects and users*
    - This makes it easier to find files, scripts, and notebooks.
    - It also helps in understanding the project structure quickly.
    - It reduces the time it takes to set up a new project.
-2. wrap all the relevant Python scripts into a Python package for easy distribution.
-Note that this distribution could be to different users or different compute environments for the same user.
+2. *wrap all the relevant Python scripts into a Python package for easy distribution.* Note that this distribution could be to different users or different compute environments for the same user.
     - This makes it easier to others to use and contribute to the project.
     - It also helps in maintaining the code in the long run.

+Another benefit of having a template is that it helps in maintaining the code quality and consistency across the project.
+This is achieved by using tools like `pre-commit` hooks, which are configured to run automatically on every commit, ensuring that the code follows the defined standards.

 The tutorial given here for building a Python Package is different than the typical tutorials seen on web, which uses an intermediate step of publishing it to public `pypi` server.
-We can't follow those tutorials for propreity code.
+We can't follow those tutorials for propriety code.
 The workflow given here avoids publishing to any public server.

 ## Folder structure